x-anudeep/Multi-Agent-Intelligence-Engine/README.md

 - modular agent and tool abstractions that can support multiple model providers
 - domain-specific workflow state designed for auditability and evaluation
 - clear separation between workflow logic, delivery surfaces, and operational controls
+- Postgres-ready checkpoint persistence with SQLite fallback and Redis-ready runtime snapshots